cgettings/Light-Pollution-Map/README.md

 This [custom JavaScript](/code/closest_dark_place.js) code re-reads the raster data from the `document` object using `fetch`, then uses the `georaster` package (already loaded thanks to `leafem::addGeoRaster()`) to parse the data.
 (This is necessary because the raster data object created by `leafem::addGeoRaster()` only exists within the scope of the function call that adds the georaster layer.)
 The script then uses the [`geoblaze` package](https://github.com/GeoTIFF/geoblaze) to extract the raster value from where the map was clicked.

 Using that value, the script finds all points in the raw raster data that are between 1 and 1.75<sup id="note4">[4](#footnote4)</sup> mags darker than the clicked point.
-It then uses Leaflet's built-in `distanceTo` function to compute the distance between the clicked point and the filtered dark points, and finally selects the closest one.
+It then uses Leaflet's built-in `distanceTo` function to compute the distance between the clicked point and the filtered dark points, and finally selects the closest one (the default), and as many as 10, using the [`slider` plugin](https://github.com/Eclipse1979/leaflet-slider) for Leaflet.

-These two points are then displayed on the map, with tooltips giving their properties, and a line that gives the distance between them.
-The script then sends the unformatted property values to the console.
+These points are then displayed on the map, with tooltips giving their brightness, distance, and coordinates.

 ---